Opportunities for Network Coding: To Wait or Not to Wait: System Overview

-Let $C(Y_n,A_n)$ be the cost incurred at time $n$ if action $A_n$ is taken when the system is in state $Y_n$.
-Therefore, \BEQA C(Y_n,A_n) = C_h ([Y^1_n-A_n]^+ + [Y^2_n-A_n]^+) + C_t A_n \EEQA where $[x]^+ = \max(x,0)$.
-The long-run average cost for some policy $u$ is given by \BEQA V(u) = \lim_{N \rightarrow \infty} \frac{1}{N+1} E_u \left[ \sum_{n=0}^N C(Y_n,A_n) | Y_0 = (0,0) \right] \EEQA where $E_u$ is the expectation operator taken for the system under policy $u$.
+Let $C(Q_t,a_t)$ be the \textit{immediate cost} if action $a_t$ is taken at time $t$ when the system is in state $Q_t = (Q^{(1)}_t,Q^{(2)}_t)$.
+Therefore, \bea C(Q_t, a_t) = C_H ([Q^{(1)}_t-a_t]^+ + [Q^{(2)}_t-a_t]^+) + C_T a_t, \eea where $[x]^+ = \max(x,0)$.
+The long-run average cost for some policy $\theta \in \Pi^{\text{HR}}$ is given by \bea V(\theta) = \lim_{K \rightarrow \infty} \frac{1}{K+1} \expE_{\theta} \left[ \sum_{t=0}^K C(Q_t,a_t) | Q_0 = (0,0) \right], \eea where $\expE_{\theta}$ is the expectation operator taken for the system under policy $\theta$.
 Notice that our initial state is an empty system, although the average cost would not depend on it.
-Our goal is to obtain the optimal policy $u^*$ that minimizes $V(u)$.
-For that we first describe the probability law for our MDP and then in subsequent section develop a methodology to obtain the optimal policy $u^*$.
+Our goal is to characterize and obtain the \textit{average-optimal policy}, i.e., the policy that minimizes $V(\theta)$.
+We first describe the probability law for our MDP and then in subsequent sections develop a methodology to obtain the average-optimal policy.